The best Clinics for Prostate Cancer Treatment in Turkey

 - The urge to urinate frequently at night;

 - Blood in the seminal fluid;

 - Pain or burning during urination, which is much less common;

 - Discomfort or pain while sitting, caused by an enlarged prostate.

-Screening for the disease in Turkey and Istanbul is usually done by digital rectal examination, but also by blood testing of the prostate specific antigen (PSA) and, if the result is positive, the patient undergoes a biopsy to confirm the presence of cancer at the level of the prostate.
+Screening for the disease in Istanbul Turkey is usually done by digital rectal examination.
+However, also blood testing of the prostate specific antigen (PSA) and ct scans is required.
+Finally, if the result is positive, the patient undergoes a biopsy to confirm the presence of cancer at the level of the prostate.

-The treatment of prostate cancer in Turkey depends on the result of the PSA and biopsy assay, the tumor size, and the characteristics of the tumor tissue.
+The treatment of prostate cancer in Turkey depends on the result of the PSA and biopsy assay, the tumour size, and the characteristics of the tumour tissue.
 Several types of treatments are proposed:

 What is a prostatectomy?